jdhare/magpie_tools/README.md

 Anaconda is probably the best distribution to use: https://www.anaconda.com/download/ - get the 64 bit version with the latest python kernel (3.6 as of writing).
 You may find that some packages you need are missing, but these can be installed using `conda install X` at the command line - ask for help if you need it.
 You will need at least:

 `conda install --channel https://conda.anaconda.org/menpo opencv3`

 `conda install -c conda-forge imageio`

+`conda install -c conda-forge lmfit`

 The image registration algorithms are installed differently.
 At the command line, run:

 `pip install git+https://github.com/matejak/imreg_dft.git`

-In order for Python to find this code, you must add the folder where you put the code to the PATH:
+In order for Python to find the code in this respository, you must add the folder where you put the code to the PATH:
 * Press the windows key and type 'environment'.
 Click 'Edit the system envrionment variables'
 * Click 'Environment Variables' in the window which appears.
 * Under 'System Variables' locate PYTHONPATH.
 Double click it.